geraldloss/glpairs/Documentation/Configuration/plugin.tx_glpairs/Index.rst

 :typoscript:`plugin.tx_glpairs.libraries.inlcudeJQuery =` :ref:`t3tsref:data-type-boolean`

-Activate this flag, if you want to inlcude the jQuery 3.x library shipped with this extension.
+Activate this flag, if you want to inlcude the jQuery 3.6 library shipped with this extension.
 If you have your own jQuery library included in your homepage, you can deactivate this flag.
-Keep in mind, that you use always jQuery 3.x.
+Keep in mind, that you use always jQuery 3.6.
-Other versions could break this extension.
+Pobably it works with other versins, but it is only tested with jQery 3.6.

 .. _ts-plugin-tx-glpairs-libraries.includeBootstrapJs: